Raising Breast Cancer Awareness

 - A puckering of the skin of the breast

-- An usual change in the size or shape of a breast
+- An unusual change in the size or shape of a breast

-- An usual swelling of the upper arm
+- An unusual swelling of the upper arm

 - An enlargement of lymph nodes